reginaldford/sms/readme.md

 Contexts are user defined objects with key-value pairs.
 Creating and running functions in SMS appears much like javascript's arrow-function syntax.
 Where javascript would have `Math.sqrt`, SMS has `sqrt`.

-SMS has the following built-in functions so far (in double precision):
+SMS has the following built-in functions (math operations are in double precision):

 Arithmetical operations: `+, -, *, /, ^, ln, exp, abs,  sqrt`